 Starbucks® Rewards is a very popular rewards program given our society’s love for coffee.
 The program is free to join either via the company’s website or app (the latter option being strongly pushed in the program’s messaging).
 In this case, points are called stars, and customers earn one, two or three stars per dollar spent depending on the method of payment.
 Paying with cash or card earns one star per dollar.
 Using a preloaded digital Starbucks Card on the app earns two stars per dollar.
 And paying with the Starbucks Rewards Visa Card earns up to three stars per dollar spent.
 Clearly, Starbucks is trying to encourage usage of the app or Starbucks credit card over the use of cash or other card.

 Another example is DSW’s VIP Club, which uses a stepped rewards system to make their most loyal customers feel important, appreciated, and valued.
 When shoppers sign up for the VIP Club, they start by earning one point for every $1 spent.
 Once 100 points are earned, shoppers receive a $5 Reward.
 Club members also get free shipping, $5 off a purchase during their birthday month, and 50 points for every pair of shoes donated.
 When a shopper spends $200 in a calendar year, they automatically move up to VIP Gold status and receive additional benefits, such as first access to exclusive inventory, gifts for friends, and two double points days.
 A $500 annual spend bumps the shopper up to VIP Elite status, earning two points per dollar spent and receiving rewards twice as fast.
 Elite members also receive one triple points day and unlimited free returns in store and online.

-This type of program works best for: National brands with many locations working to increase individual customer spends, such as clothing and restaurant chains.
+This type of program works best for national brands with working to increase individual customer spends, such as clothing and restaurant chains.